Answer: It Depends

 The clerk of the superior court, unless serious disputes arise that are taken up to a superior court, supervises the process of administering an estate by requiring the personal representative (either an executor or an administrator) to provide a performance and surety bond to the clerk (unless waived), to give notices to creditors, and to furnish the clerk periodic inventories and accountings of the estate.

 By the way, the only real difference between an executor and an administrator, is that an executor is named in a Will to windup the estate pursuant to North Carolina law and the terms of the Will, and if there is no Will the person-in-charge is named by the clerk of court and called an administrator.
 Together they’re referred to as a personal representative.

 The clerk’s basic function is to insure that the personal representative satisfies creditors of the deceased and distributes the estate to beneficiaries as required by the terms of the Will or by law.
 The clerk’s jurisdiction generally extends, with some exceptions, to “probate property” – which is property of the deceased that is available to claims of creditors, as opposed to property that passes “outside” the estate as nonprobate property.

 Probate Property Defined

 One other important type of nonprobate property are assets that are held by a trust with beneficiaries other than the estate at the time of the grantor’s death.
 These are often called “living trusts” and are the sorts of instruments that are often advertised as a way to avoid probate.
-They avoid probate because they are nonprobate property as described above.
-Trusts enable the grantor to determine who receives the money, when they receive it, and what conditions must be met.
+They generally avoid probate because they are nonprobate property as described above.
+Trusts enable the grantor (the person who set up the trust) to determine who receives the money, when they receive it, and what conditions must be met.
 While a living trust is set up during the grantor’s life, a testamentary trust takes effect upon the grantor’s death and is often contained within the terms of the Will.